 Please note that as of 2021, there will only be one regular category for Script and Project Development Support.
 All projects are asked to submit the application before 1 March 2021 or 1 August 2021.
 There will be no deadlines on 1 April 2021 and 1 September 2021.

-Please note that the global Covid-19 crisis will not affect the 30 March and 1 April 2020 deadlines, they will go ahead as usual.
+Please note that the global Covid-19 crisis will not affect deadlines in 2020, all selection rounds will go ahead as planned.

 The entry forms for both Script and Project Development categories will be available online at least 2 weeks before the deadline.

 All applications done at the Hubert Bals Fund should be submitted before 23:59h on the deadline date in the applicant’s time zone.
 Late submissions are not taken into consideration.
 Answers to Frequently Asked Questions can be found on our FAQ-page.
 Applications for NFF+HBF should be done at the Netherlands Film Fund.
 The entry form for HBF+Europe will be available in January 2021.